 Check the volume on your system

 Make sure that the volume on your computer, tablet or phone are turned all the way up.

 Check that your connection is strong and not causing issues with your microphone or camera.

 Note: We turn off video to save bandwidth if someone is experiencing network issues

 Adjusting your Firewall

 Some browsers are not able to connect through strict networks/firewalls.
 Also there may be bugs in the browser causing problems with connection.
 If you are experiencing this, try switching to another browser.
-Currently Firefox is not supporting connections through very strict firewalls, so if you are on a corporate network, try to get all participants to use Chrome.
+We recommend all participants use Chrome for the best experience.